 Designated Officer: Director, Human Resources

-These guidelines describe formal and informal options to recognise and reward staff for exceptional performance that assists the University in achieving its strategic priorities and key strategies.
+These guidelines describe formal and informal options to recognise and reward staff for exceptional performance that contributes to the achievement of the University’s strategic priorities.

-These guidelines apply to all staff at the University of the Sunshine Coast.
+These guidelines apply to all staff, across all campuses of the University of the Sunshine Coast.

-To recognise and reward exceptional performance staff members or teams may be considered for the award of the Vice Chancellor and President’s Medal for outstanding:
+Staff members or teams can be recommended for the Vice Chancellor and President’s Awards for Excellence in:

-- Learning and Teaching (for contributions to the advancement of learning and teaching)
+- Learning and Teaching (for significant contributions to the delivery of high quality teaching, learning and graduate outcomes)

 - Learning and Teaching – Sessional Staff (for excellence in facilitating student learning)